 Las Vegas shooting victim's parents sue gunmaker over daughter's death

-The parents of a woman killed in the 2017 Las Vegas shooting said Wednesday they would sue the gun manufacturers who advertised their products as easy to modify into automatic weapons, similar to what was used by the shooter in a calamity that left 58 people dead and several hundred wounded.
+The parents of a woman killed in the 2017 Las Vegas shooting said Wednesday they would sue the gun manufacturers who advertised their products as easy to modify into semi-automatic weapons, similar to what was used by the shooter in a calamity that left 58 people dead and several hundred wounded.

 Carrie Parsons was 31 when she was killed along with 57 other people while attending the Route 91 Harvest music festival along the Las Vegas Strip; a gunman opened fire from his hotel room at the Mandalay Bay, raining bullets down on the crowd.
 Parsons' parents are filing a lawsuit against Colt and seven other gun manufacturers as well as gun shops in Nevada and Utah, blaming them for playing a role in their daughter's death.